ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 There are Ansible meetups `all over the world <https://www.meetup.com/topics/ansible/>`_.
 Join your local meetup.
 Attend regularly.
 Ask good questions.
 Volunteer to give a presentation about how you use Ansible.

-If there isn't a meetup near you, we'll be happy to help you `start one <https://www.ansible.com/community/events/ansible-meetups>`_.
+If there is no meetup near you, we are happy to help you `start one <https://www.ansible.com/community/events/ansible-meetups>`_.

 File and verify issues
 ======================